Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 go get github.com/Unleash/unleash-client-go/v4
 ```

-Then, let's make sure our setup is working.
-Let's make a call to the REST API to retrieve information about a country using its country code.
+Next, let's make sure our setup is working.
+Make a call to the REST API to retrieve information about a country using its country code.
 Create a file named `main.go`:

 ```go
 package main